 Understanding the differences between QR codes and Data Matrix codes, and choosing which is best for your application can get overwhelming.
 That’s why its important to consult a trusted advisor and partner.

 Technomark has been operating and supplying expertise with industrial marking equipment since 2000.
-Since 2018, Technomark North America is the only established OEM of dot peen and laser marking systems — the primary methods for direct part marking — with a headquarters in the USA.
+Since 2018, Technomark North America has been the only established OEM of dot peen and laser marking systems — the primary methods for direct part marking — with a headquarters in the USA.

 Technomark has been at the forefront of industrial marking innovation, developing machines for seamless integration in manufacturing processes.